Plants and our planet need insects.

-At a local and domestic scale, we can decide not to use these chemicals; and we can also can plant plants and provide homes for our native insects in order to give them the best chance of survival.
+At a local and domestic scale, we can actively seek alternatives to using these chemicals.
+We can also can grow and protect plants that provide food and reproductive resourcesfor our native insects in order to give them the best chance of survival.

 There are many insect [and bird] species that can substitute for chemical controls and play a useful role in controlling insect pests in gardens, orchards and farms.
 But they need habitat.

 Locally, now (January 2020), Sweet Bursaria (Bursaria spinosa) is flowering and the insects are going nuts!
 You can see fine leaved bushes with masses of creamy white flowers along many of our local roads, particularly Yinnar Road between the town and the Hazelwood Cemetery.
 This is the plant that provides habitat for the Eltham Copper Butterfly caterpillars.
 The butterfly's truly astonishing symbiotic relationship with ants and Sweet Bursaria plants is explained at this link.

 Quite a few local Eucalypts are also flowering now and full of insects and birds.

 For those with concerns about the pesticides that they are using, there is a list of brand names of neonicotinoids here: